 Acorn squash is not only delicious, but it is healthy too.
 Acorn squash contains vitamins A, B6 and C. This squash also contains niacin, potassium and magnesium.
 Acorn squash is a low calorie food with an entire squash only having around 175 calories.
 Feel free to indulge in acorn squash, it is a guilt free veggie with a marvelous flavor!

-This recipe is the perfect blend of sweet and savory, and happens to be my very favorite way to prepare acorn squash.
+This recipe is the perfect blend of sweet and savory.
+It happens to be my very favorite way to prepare acorn squash.
 Serve it at your next meal and watch the rave reviews come in!

 Roasted Acorn Squash